 Multiple versions of the EPA Training were reviewed by the Monitor and parties and comments were provided to MCSO.
 For the last review of the EPA Training material the parties agreed to expedite the review.
 The Monitor approved the Training on March 02, 2017.
-The Train the Trainer is scheduled for March 14, 2017.
 MCSO thanks the Monitor and parties for their input and effort in helping MCSO finalize the EPA Training.